 Like many uninformed assertions about Mexico, rumors of food-borne illnesses are often overblown.
 To play it safe, make sure to frequent food stalls that are packed with people — it's an indication not only that the food tastes good, but that it's also fresh due to high turnover.

 One thing travelers in Mexico City do need to take into consideration is drinking water.
 It's unsafe to drink the tap water, and even residents buy bottled water or invest in a water filtration system.
 When dining in restaurants, you can request free filtered water by asking for agua de garrafon.
-I'm fine with drinking iced drinks such as cocktails and fresh fruit juices, but if your stomach is extra sensitive you might want to ask for drinks sin hielo (or without ice).
+I'm fine with drinking iced drinks such as cocktails and fresh fruit juices, but if your stomach is extra sensitive you might want to ask for drinks sin hielo (without ice).